adamchainz/apig-wsgi/README.rst

 If you want to support sending binary responses, set ``binary_support`` to ``True`` and make sure you have ``'*/*'`` in the 'binary media types' configuration on your Rest API on API Gateway.
-Note, whilst API Gateway supports a list of media types, using '*/*' is the best way to do it, since it is used to match the request 'Accept' header as well.
+Note, whilst API Gateway supports a list of binary media types, using ``'*/*'`` is the best way to do it, since it is used to match the request 'Accept' header as well, which most applications ignore.

 Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/html' or 'application/json' - this is to support sending larger